Pawn (chess): Etymology and word usage

 The term pawn is derived from the Old French word paon, which comes from the Medieval Latin term for "foot soldier" and is cognate with peon.
 In most other languages, the word for pawn is similarly derived from paon (e.g., pionek in Polish), its Latin ancestor or some other word for foot soldier.
 In some languages the term for pawn is a name meaning "peasant" or "farmer", reflecting how the lower orders were conscripted as footsoldiers in wartime: Hungarian paraszt, Slovene kmet, German Bauer, Danish/Norwegian/Swedish bonde, Latvian bandinieks.
 In Irish, the term fichillín, a diminutive of ficheall ("chess") is sometimes used, though the term "ceithearnach" ("foot soldier") is also used.
 In Thai the pawn is called เบี้ย (bîia), which signifies a cowrie shell or a coin of little value.
 In Turkish the pawn is called piyon, borrowed from the French word Pion in the 19th century.

 Outside of the game of chess, "pawn" is often taken to mean "one who is manipulated to serve another's purpose".
 Because the pawn is the weakest piece, it is often used metaphorically to indicate unimportance or outright disposability, only having utility in the ability to be controlled; for example, "She's only a pawn in their game."

-Unicode

 Unicode defines three codepoints for a pawn: